-Lilly pilly beetles are native to northern NSW but in recent years their range has spread dramatically and they can now be found from Queensland right down into Victoria.
+Lilly pilly beetles are native to northern NSW but in recent years their range has spread dramatically and they can now be found from Queensland right down into Victoria and across in South Australia.
 The adult beetle looks like a bright green ladybeetle (without spots) while the larvae are pale green, shiny grubs.
 Both feed on the leaves and eat from the leaf edge in towards the middle.
 Mature larvae pupate in the soil and emerge as the beetle.
 Video of lilly pilly beetle (6 seconds)

 For many years the damage had been blamed on the green strip leaf beetle (Calomela pallida) but the Australian Museum has since identified the beetle as Paropsides calypso.
 This beetle doesn’t have a common name yet so we decided to just call it the lilly pilly beetle.
 Makes sense to us and is much easier than saying Paropsides calypso!

 Very little is known about the beetle because until recently it wasn’t regarded as much of a pest.
 The increase in popularity of lilly pillies and the mass transportation of plants around the country are suspected reasons for the beetle’s rapid increase in numbers and geographical spread.

 Lilly pillies!
 Their preference seems to be for Syzygium species and cultivars.

 Organic Control Methods for the Lilly Pilly Beetle

 As a newly emerging pest there is little trial work that has been done.
 Here are some approaches to try:

 - monitor plants and remove by hand.
 Larvae are very slow moving and easy to pick off.
 Adults are also not too hard to catch but will sometimes drop from a plant so place one hand underneath them before going in for the grab!
 Squash or drop in a bucket of soapy water.

 - if you have chooks then let them scratch about under the trees to find any pupating beetles.